MicrosoftDocs/learn/learn-pr/wwl-azure/implement-azure-load-testing/includes/6-variables-load-testing.md

 In this section, you update the Apache JMeter script to use environment variables to control the script behavior.

-You first define a user-defined variable that reads the environment variable, and then you can use this variable in the test execution (for example, to update the HTTP domain).
+You first define a user-defined variable that reads the environment variable, and then you can use this variable in the test execution.
+For example, to update the HTTP domain.

 1. Create a user-defined variable in your JMX file, and assign the environment variable's value to it by using the `System.getenv` function.